DP Compress: a Model Compression Scheme for Generating Efficient Deep Potential Models: Results and Discussion

-Fig.~\ref{fig:performance} illustrates the performances of the original and compressed models on the Cu, H$_2$O, and Al-Cu-Mg systems.
-In Fig.~\ref{fig:performance}(a), we adopt three tabulation steps, i.e., $\Delta t=$0.1, 0.01, and 0.001, to generate three compressed models for each system.
+Fig.~\ref{fig:performance} illustrates the performances of the original and compressed models on the Cu, H$_2$O, and Al-Cu-Mg systems. \MC{By using the original DP model, we find 94.2\%, 87.5\% and 97.3\% of the forward and the backward propagation time is spent on the calculations of the $\mathcal G^i$ and $\mathcal S^i$ matrices in the Cu, H$_2$O, and Al-Cu-Mg systems, respectively.} In Fig.~\ref{fig:performance}(a), we adopt three tabulation steps, i.e., $\Delta t=$0.1, 0.01, and 0.001, to generate three compressed models for each system.
 We observe that the energy deviation $\Delta E$ and force deviation $\Delta F$ decrease as $\Delta t$ becomes smaller, and conclude that $\Delta t=$0.01 is accurate enough for most DeePMD applications.
 In Fig.~\ref{fig:performance}(b), we compare the number of atoms that can be simulated on one single V100 GPU by using the original and compressed models.
 By using the compressed model, we find that the number of atoms in the Cu/H${}_2$O/Al-Cu-Mg system increases by roughly an order of magnitude.
-For example, the maximal number of atoms handled by one GPU increases from 12/49/5 thousands to 129/246/61 thousands for the Cu/H${}_2$O/Al-Cu-Mg system, respectively.
+For example, the maximal number of atoms \MC{calculated} by one GPU increases from 12/49/5 thousands to 129/246/61 thousands for the Cu/H${}_2$O/Al-Cu-Mg system, respectively.
 Because the compressed DP model does not store the local embedding matrix, DeePMD is able to handle a larger number of atoms on a given machine.
-Meanwhile, the compressed model largely speeds up the single-atom workflow.
-Figs.~\ref{fig:performance}(c) and (d) show that the DeePMD simulations with the compressed models are significantly faster than the original models on CPU and GPU machines, respectively.
+Meanwhile, the compressed model \MC{significantly} speeds up the single-atom workflow.
+Figs.~\ref{fig:performance}(c) and (d) show that the DeePMD simulations with the compressed models are \MC{much} faster than the original models on CPU and GPU machines, respectively.
 For instance, the speedups for Cu, H$_2$O, and Al-Cu-Mg are 9.69, 3.67, and 16.22 on a single V100 GPU, respectively.